cory321/Hemsy/PRD.md

 - **Feature 7.1.1: Marketing Pages**
   - **User Story**: As a visitor, I want fast-loading, SEO-optimized pages (Home, Features, Pricing, FAQ, Contact, Privacy, Terms) so I can evaluate and sign up.
 - **Feature 7.1.2: Subscription Flow Post-Trial**
-  - **User Story**: As a seamstress, I want to subscribe via Stripe Billing when my free trial ends so I continue using Threadfolio.
+  - **User Story**: As a seamstress, I want to subscribe via Stripe Billing when my free trial ends so I continue using Hemsy.

 ---